cockroachdb/docs/src/current/v24.3/decommission-a-node.md

 ## Decommission a node

-Follow these steps to decommission a node and remove it from your cluster.
+Follow these steps to decommission a node and remove it from your cluster. **Decommission only one node at a time**.

 {{site.data.alerts.callout_success}}
 This guidance applies to manual deployments.
 In a Kubernetes deployment or a CockroachDB {{ site.data.products.advanced }} cluster, terminating the `cockroach` process is handled through Kubernetes.
 Refer to [Decommissioning on Kubernetes](#decommissioning-on-kubernetes) and [Decommissioning on CockroachDB {{ site.data.products.advanced }}](#decommissioning-on-cockroachdb-advanced).
 {{site.data.alerts.end}}

-1. Manually [drain the node]({% link {{ page.version.version }}/drain-a-node.md %}).
+1. Optionally, manually [drain the node]({% link {{ page.version.version }}/drain-a-node.md %}).
 When you decommission a node, it is drained automatically.
 However, we recommend first running [`cockroach node drain`]({% link {{ page.version.version }}/cockroach-node.md %}) to manually drain the node of active queries, SQL client connections, and leases to prevent possible disruptions in query performance.
 1. Run [`cockroach node decommission`]({% link {{ page.version.version }}/cockroach-node.md %}) to decommission the node and rebalance its range replicas.
 For specific instructions and additional guidelines, see the [example](#remove-nodes).

     If the rebalancing stalls during decommissioning, replicas that have yet to move are printed to the [SQL shell]({% link {{ page.version.version }}/cockroach-sql.md %}) and written to the [`OPS` logging channel]({% link {{ page.version.version }}/logging-overview.md %}#logging-channels) with the message `possible decommission stall detected`.
 [By default]({% link {{ page.version.version }}/configure-logs.md %}#default-logging-configuration), the `OPS` channel logs output to a `cockroach.log` file.